ufosc/Club_Website_2/src/content/2024-09-01-projects-for-cen3031.md

 ---
 slug: "/cen3031-open-source-projects"
-date: "2024-09-01"
+date: "2024-09-02"
-title: "CEN3031: Contributing to Open Source Projects"
+title: "How to Contribute to Open Source as a CEN3031 Student"
 author: ["Michail Zeipekki", "Daniel Wildsmith"]
 featuredImage: ../images/blog/2024-09-01-projects-for-cen3031.png
 subtitle: Contribution guide and a list of open issues for CEN3031 University of Florida students
 ---

 CEN3031 is the "Introduction to Software Engineering" class at the University of Florida.
-Some professors require students to contribute to open source projects as part of the coursework.
-This guide explains how to contribute to open source projects hosted by the Open Source Club.
-Please consult your course material to ensure that our projects meet your class' expectations.
+Some professors require students to contribute to open source projects as part of their coursework, (oftentimes) including projects maintained by the UF Open Source Club (OSC).
+This guide is a high-level overview of the open source contribution workflow, including how to contribute to OSC as a CEN3031 student.
+Please note, expectations may vary across semesters, so please consult your course material to determine whether contributions to the club are allowed.

+If you're interested in software development or open-source work, consider joining the Open Source Club.
+Collaborating on projects can enhance your portfolio and improve your chances when applying for internships.
+Leadership roles, such as tech lead or executive board member, are also available for those wishing to strengthen their resume.
+Effectively, the club serves as a "third-place" for fostering a tight-knit community centered around technology.
+Members are invited to hang out, find friend groups with similar interests, and work on open-source projects together.
+We host weekly "casual coding" sessions for collaboration, along with workshops and hackathons featuring industry professionals and former interns.
+For updates on meetings and coding sessions, please join our [Discord](https://discord.gg/Gsxej6u) channel.

 If you have any questions or need additional assistance, don't hesitate to reach out via [Discord](https://discord.gg/Gsxej6u) or our [contact form](http://localhost:8000/#get-in-touch).